dotnetconfig/dotnet-config/README.md

 * System: system-wide directory, from `System.Environment.SpecialFolder.System`.

 The files are read in the order given above, with first value found taking precedence.
-When multiple values are taken then all values of a key from all files will be used.
+When multiple values are read then all values of a key from all files will be returned.

 ## Format